 Another factor impacting the labor force in Osceola, Orange and Seminole Counties is the availability of affordable housing units.
-According to U.S. News & World Report, Orlando rated 78th in attractive places to live due to the high cost of housing and low wages.
+According to the National Association of Builders Housing Opportunity Index 2020 Q3 report, the Orlando-Kissimmee-Sanford Metropolitan Area ranked 162 for affordability when compared to 237 metro areas nationwide.

 The importance of public transit and transportation for low-income, elderly and disabled clients is compounded due to the lack of affordable housing located near transit routes and facilities.
 It is estimated that low-income workers spend more than 30 percent of their income on transportation costs.
-Given the reality of the Orlando metropolitan region housing-to-jobs mismatch, the critical services provided by ACCESS LYNX and other LYNX transit services are even more essential today, than in past years.
+Given the reality of the Orlando metropolitan region housing-to-jobs mismatch, the critical services provided by

+ACCESS LYNX and other LYNX transit services are even more essential today, than in past years.

-Table 3 shows the 2019 labor force and unemployment rates for the State of Florida and the Orlando-Kissimmee-Sanford Metropolitan Area.
+Table 3 shows the January 2022 labor force and unemployment rates for the State of Florida and the Orlando-Kissimmee-Sanford Metropolitan Area.